flyerhq/react-native-keyboard-accessory-view/README.md

 - `contentOffsetKeyboardOpened` (optional) - accepts a number.
 Use to adjust content offset when the keyboard is closed.
 Read more [here](#handling-wrong-offsets).

+- `renderBackgroundNode` (optional) - accepts a function returning React node.
+This is useful when you want to have a custom node as a background (e.g. `<ImageBackground style={StyleSheet.absoluteFill} />` ).
+Remember about absolute positioning.

 - `spaceBetweenKeyboardAndAccessoryView` (optional) - accepts a number.
 Use to adjust space between the accessory view and the keyboard, when the latter is open.
 Read more [here](#handling-wrong-offsets).

 ## License